JuanFMontesinos/Solos/_pages/python.md

 You can directly import Solos from appending that folder to pythonpaths or installing via pip
 # PIP
 For simplicity solos can be installed via pip.
 (Realize youtube script to download videos is not part of the package)
+**Until the release of version 0.4 we encourage you to use the version 0.3 which can be found in GitHub**
 ```
 pip install solos
 ```